drittich/DnsTube/README.md

 ## Configuration

 >If you haven't already done so, you will need to create an account with Cloudflare and make it the DNS authority for your domain.
 You then need to configure your DNS entries as appropriate.
-See [Managing DNS records in Cloudflare](https://support.cloudflare.com/hc/en-us/articles/360019093151-Managing-DNS-records-in-Cloudflare) for more info.
+See [Cloudflare - Manage DNS records](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/) for more info.

 By default the service hosts the web application on your local machine at port 5666.
 If you wish to change this, edit `appsettings.json` accordingly.
 Once the service is running you can launch the interface at http://localhost:5666/ (or whatever port you have chosen).

 After that, you'll need to generate an API Token (preferred) or Key in order to access the API via DnsTube.
-The details for doing that can be found at [Creating API tokens](https://developers.cloudflare.com/api/tokens/create).
+The details for doing that can be found at [Clouflare - Create API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 See the **Getting a Cloudflare API token** section below for a quick walk-through.

 Then, go to the DnsTube settings page and enter your email address and API key or token.
 Go back to the main tab (refresh if necessary) and you should see a table listing your Cloudflare DNS entries.
 Check off the ones you want to dynamically update and the service should take it from there.